 Since 2001 he has founded, with Dr Jim O’Callaghan private pain clinics, including Axxon Pain Medicine, Pain Logic and Canossa Day Surgery Centre.
 Axxon Pain Medicine became the inaugural non-public hospital based, accredited training centre for the Faculty of Pain Medicine in private practice in Australia and New Zealand.

-Together with the experience and dedicated team Dr Moore and Dr O’Callaghan continue to develop and expand the expertise and services at Axxon Pain Medicine as one of the leading private pain centres in Australia.
+Together with their experienced and dedicated team, Dr Moore and Dr O’Callaghan continue to develop and expand the expertise and services at Axxon Pain Medicine as one of the leading private pain centres in Australia.

 Through his practice, Dr Moore continues his focus on training and mentoring aspiring pain specialists through the stages of obtaining their pain fellowship and becoming fully equipped, competent and respected specialists.